CarbonCandor

 Policy Analysis|7 minFebruary 1, 2026

-Destruction vs. Monetization: A False Choice Made by Policy
+Destruction vs. Monetization: A False Choice

 Flare-only projects get zero LCFS incentives.
 Zero RINs.
 The policy framework rewards complexity over outcomes.